iamsamuelmanda/EnerlectraTrade/README.md

 Any future changes must not silently change these behaviors without a new version and tag.

+## Pilot documentation

+The Kabwe pilot is defined in the `/pilot` folder:

+- `pilot-brief.md` – scope and purpose
+- `pilot-metrics.md` – success metrics and go/no-go criteria
+- `pilot-regulatory.md` – ERB-safe regulatory narrative

 ## Fees

 The Kabwe demo uses the fee schedule defined in `fees/fees-v1.json`.